How to Write Website Content for Top SEO Rankings

 Do Not Copy Content from Other Websites

 WordPress comes with a tool called Press This.
-If you use it to copy content from a different website then paste it into your website then you stand the risk of getting banned from the search engines.
+If you use it to copy content from a different website then paste it into your website then you stand the risk of getting banned from the search engines for having duplicate content.
 We have seen it happen before.
 Don’t do it.

 Keywords At Top and Bottom